sifank/NexDome_Beaver/INSTALL.md

 6) $ make
 7) $ sudo make install

-That's it - you'll have the Beaver drivers listed in the Dome section ... and you can remove the "build" folder.
+That's it - you'll have the Beaver driver listed in the Dome section ... and you can remove the "build" folder.